-he entrance of Jesus into a life has several immediate effects: permanent residency of the Holy Spirit; adoption into the family of God, with a new Father (God the Father), and brother (Jesus Christ); membership into the church universal, the Body of Christ; and acquisition of a new eternal home (heaven).
-These things and more occur immediately and automatically when we accept Jesus as savior.
+The entrance of Jesus into a life has several immediate effects: permanent residency of the Holy Spirit; adoption into the family of God, with a new Father (God the Father), and brother (Jesus Christ); membership into the church universal, the Body of Christ; and acquisition of a new eternal home (heaven rather than hell).
+These things and more occur immediately and automatically when we accept Jesus as Savior.